Source-It-Fresh/.github/profile/README.md

 ### :clock5: 2024 - Y05
 - :green_circle: Early-2024: :seedling: Sweat a Real-world Pilot-Garden into existence as a testbed.
 (With the help of the local community)
-- :green_circle: Mid-2024: :newspaper: Wright Paper about what we are doing and why, with the hopes of attracting contributions. (pre-review InProgress)
+- :green_circle: Mid-2024: :newspaper: Write Paper about what we are doing and why, with the hopes of attracting contributions. (pre-review InProgress)
 - :large_blue_circle: Late-2024: :octocat: Setup Public Git Repo & Move noncritical code objects over.

 ### :clock6: 2025 - Y06